 Bisbee is an easy day trip from Tucson, but if you want to spend more time there (which we definitely recommend!), the town has accommodations for all tastes.

 We used Airbnb to book a room in a shared house about ten minutes outside of Bisbee, in the suburb of Warren.
-We picked this place precisely because it was all kinds of unusual, making it perfect for a visit to this funky town.
+We picked this place – appropriately titled the Bisbee House of Art and Mirrors – precisely because it was all kinds of unusual, making it perfect for a visit to this funky town.

 The whole house was decked out with brightly colored walls, vintage furniture, and artwork that would offend the sensibilities of more conservative visitors.
 We were hoping to meet the owner who created this unconventional homestay, who’s surely one of Bisbee’s most fascinating residents, but she was unfortunately out of town during our visit.

-If that’s a little too quirky for your tastes, there are plenty of other rooms for rent with more historical character and less erotic artwork.
+If that’s a little too quirky for your tastes, there are plenty of other places for rent in Bisbee with more historical character and less erotic artwork.

 A few minutes down the road from our Airbnb was the Shady Dell Vintage Trailer Court – but no, it’s not actually a trailer park.
 Shady Dell is a collection of remodeled buses and refurbished Airstream trailers available for nightly rentals.
 Each one is unique and furnished with appliances befitting a 1950s Route 66 vacation.